gwuhaolin/web-webpack-plugin/readme.md

 	// if typeof template ===function: template config is function(pageName)=>newFullPath ,ask user for detail
 	template: './src/template.html',

+	// { function(pageName,templateFullPath)=>htmlString }
+	// if provide AutoWebPlugin will use Compiler to compile org template file to html content before used it in WebPlugin
+	templateCompiler: (pageName,templateFullPath)=>'',

 	// {string,function}
 	// javascript main file for current page,if it is null will use index.js in current page directory as main file
 	// typeof entry===string: entry config is entry file full path